krashish8/cp-stress-tester/README.md

   ```bash
   sudo cp stress-test.sh /usr/bin/
   ```
 * To directly run the stress-tester from an IDE (e.g. Sublime Text), add the command to execute this script to the build file of the IDE.
-For Sublime Text, the following lines can be added to the build file:
+For Sublime Text, the following lines shall be added to the build file:
   ```json
   {
       "variants":